plfa/plfa.github.io/pages/HOWTO.md

 - [ ] Add the metadata block, setting at least the `title` field.
 - [ ] Write the announcement in the remainder of the file.

-If the announcement is short, i.e., a few sentences at most, then you can leave it as it is.
-Otherwise, insert a `&lt;!--more--&gt;` tag after the first paragraph.
-Everything before this tag will be displayed on the announcements page, followed by a link `(more)` which links to the complete announcement.
+If the announcement is short, it will be displayed inline in on the announcements page.
+If the announcement is long, insert a `<!--more-->` tag after the first paragraph.
+Everything before this tag will be displayed on the announcements page, as a “teaser” followed by a link to the full text.

-# Releases
+# Publishing a release

 For a project such as PLFA, [Semantic Versioning][SemVer] doesn’t make a huge amount of sense.
 Instead, we’ve adopted [Calendar Versioning][CalVer], following, e.g., [Ubuntu][Ubuntu].
 PLFA versions are of the form `YY.0M`, where `YY` is the short year, and `0M` is the zero-padded month.
 For each release, there are two tags in the repository: